MalinJ123/Chattyy2/README.md.md

 ### Modeling

-This modeling describes the structure for users and chat messages in an application.
+This document describes the structure for users, chat messages, and channels in this application.
 Below is an overview of the different properties and data types used.

 #### User

-  Properties:
+-   Properties:
     -   id: Unique identifier for the user (string)
-    -   username: Username (string)
+    -   name: User's name (string)
-    -   password: Password (string)
+    -   password: User's password (string)

 #### ChatMessage

-   Properties:
+-   Properties:
     -   userId: Identifies the user who sent the message (string)
-    -   messages: Message text (string)
+    -   message: The content of the message (string)
+    -   messageId: Unique identifier for the message (integer)
-    -   timestamp: Time when the message was sent (timestamp)
+    -   timestamp: Time when the message was sent (string)
+    -   userName: Username associated with the user who sent the message (string)

+#### Channels

+-   Properties:
+    -   open: Indicates whether the channel is open or closed (boolean)
+    -   name: Name of the channel (string)
+    -   id: Unique identifier for the channel (integer)
+    -   messages: List of messages in the channel (array of ChatMessage objects)
 ----

 ### Getting Started